Avoiding bad steps in Frank Wolfe variants: Introduction

 \subsection{Paper structure}

 The structure of the paper is as follows.
 In Section 2, we define some notation and state some preliminary results from convex analysis.
 In Section 3, we introduce the angle condition for first-order projection free methods, show examples of FW variants satisfying the condition and prove linear convergence in the number of good steps.
 We define the SSC procedure in Section 4, where we also state the main convergence results.
-The missing proofs can be found in the appendix.
+Preliminary numerical results are reported in Section \ref{REST}, while the missing proofs can be found in the appendix.